citusdata/citus_docs/ref-arch/real-time-analytics.rst

 -------

 In order to fix both problems, we have multiple clients who roll up the raw data into a pre-aggregated form.
-Here, we'll aggregate the raw data into other tables which store summaries of 1-minute, 1-hour, and 1-day intervals.
-These might correspond to zoom-levels in the dashboard.
-When the user wants request times for the last month the dashboard can read and chart the values for each of the last 30 days, no math required!
-For the rest of this document we'll only talk about the first granularity, the 1-minute one.
-The github repo has `DDL <http://github.com>`_ for the other resolutions.
+Here, we'll aggregate the raw data into a table which stores summaries of 1-minute intervals.
+In a production system, you would probably also want something like 1-hour and 1-day intervals, these each correspond to zoom-levels in the dashboard.
+When the user wants request times for the last month the dashboard can simply read and chart the values for each of the last 30 days, no aggregation required.

 .. code-block:: sql